 The key to sourdough is the starter—a living blob of active, natural yeasts.
 Making your own is surprisingly easy, and maintaining it even simpler.
-King Arthur Flour has an amazing resource for starting your own starter, complete with photographs, and I recommend referring to it.
+King Arthur Banking has an amazing resource for starting your own starter, complete with photographs, and I recommend referring to it.

 - - -